In keeping with Provincial regulations, all indoor City recreation and sport facilities will be closed as of January 5, 2022.

 Each camper group will participate in activities completely independent of others, which will include active and quiet games, arts and crafts, nature-based activities and outdoor activities when space and weather permit.
 Each group will be assigned its own space for defined activity periods, with enhanced cleaning and disinfecting in between groups, and counsellors will stay with the same group of children all week.

-As per provincial guidelines, campers will not be participating in field trips, activities that require group transportation, cooking activities or hot lunches.
+As per Provincial guidelines, campers will not be participating in field trips, activities that require group transportation, cooking activities, or hot lunches.
 For some groups, a walking trip to a nearby park may be possible.
 In these instances, parents or guardians will be notified ahead of time to grant permission for their camper to participate.
 Our camp coordinators are also excited to share fun on-site options like virtual field trips and virtual fitness activities.
+If this situation changes, updates will be posted to our webpage and communicated to registered families, accordingly.

 Day camp inclusion support